Classic hikes (10 of the best hikes from around the world)

 This ‘W’-shaped track on the border of Chile’s famous Patagonian region provides you with an unbelievably diverse range of breath-taking landscapes, showing the best features of glaciers, turquoise lakes, rolling green hills, flat farmland, and rugged mountains along the way.

 The Patagonian region is known for experiencing ‘four seasons in a day’ all year round, so be prepared for snow, rain, hail, sunshine, and 80kmph (50mph) winds.
 You have the option of staying in refugios (private accommodation) or you can camp.
 The route can begin from either end of the ‘W’-shaped track and can be completed in four days or six days, depending on whether you want to take more time to absorb the splendid scenery.
 Due to chilly Antarctic winds, the best time to visit is from November to March.

 Time: 5-7 days

 This classic Canadian coastal hike hugs the Pacific shore of Vancouver Island, alternating between a cliff-top trail in a towering temperate rainforest and stretches of remote beaches.
-It’s challenging, however, as you need to tackle ladders, cable cars, slippery boardwalks, single-plank bridges and a lot of mud.
+It’s challenging, however, as you need to tackle ladders, slippery boardwalks, single-plank bridges, and a lot of mud.
 But your efforts will be rewarded with swaths of pristine woodlands, glorious waterfalls and beachside camping.
-You’ll also have the chance to spot eagles, seals and sea lions, migrating whales and even cougars or black bears.
-The trail is open from May to September and there’s an entry limit on the trail, so book a few months in advance.
+You’ll also have the chance to spot eagles, seals, sea lions, migrating whales, even cougars and black bears.
+The trail is open from May to September and advance booking is recommended.

 Dana to Petra Trek, Petra, Jordan